 Wood is one of the best materials to use for insulation.
 However, it can be challenging to maintain during winter periods.
 Wood exposed during winter seasons gets damaged after being wet for a long.

-Aluminum and vinyl are two materials that you can use to clad wood and protect it from the effects of harsh winters.
-They provide extra protection against the elements and keep your wood frames from rotting or warping.
+Aluminum and vinyl are two materials that can be used to clad wood and protect it from harsh winters.
+They provide extra protection against the elements and keep wood frames from rotting or warping.

 3) Vinyl

-Frames made from vinyl excel at saving energy costs because it does not conduct heat or cold as easily as other materials.
-They stop the cold from entering while retaining heat.
+Vinyl frames excel at reducing energy costs because they do not conduct heat or cold as easily as other materials.
+They prevent the cold from entering while retaining heat.

 Winter Window Glasses